 Challenges like the COVID-19 pandemic reinforce our commitment to caring for every individual who seeks our care.
 At CMC the safety of our patients, staff and community remains our highest priority.

 Below you will find basic information about COVID-19.
-The menus at the left will guide you to CMC specific information, including accessing care
+The menus at the left will guide you to CMC specific information, including telehealth

 What is coronavirus (COVID-19)?